 THE GABBY DOUGLAS STORY is an inspiring story of faith, sacrifice and perseverance.
 There are a number of heartfelt moments and performances by Regina King as Gabby’s mother, Imani Hakim as Gabby in her teen years, and Brian Tee, who plays Liang Chow.
 There are only minor, light questionable elements.
 So, the movie has a strong moral worldview supported by some overt Christian references, including a prayer.
 THE GABBY DOUGLAS STORY is a heartfelt, historical, inspiring movie for the whole family.

+THE GABBY DOUGLAS STORY is an inspirational biographical movie of the perseverance of Gabby Douglas from humble beginnings to Olympic gold in gymnastics.
+Gabby is taking lessons with a local gymnastics coach who doesn’t train Gabby to her full potential.
+An opportunity Gabby calls “fate” brings Olympic coach Liang Chow to her gymnastics school.
+She’s all the more determined to go to Iowa to train with him.
+THE GABBY DOUGLAS STORY shows how Gabby’s family pulls together to overcome even greater obstacles to support Gabby’s dreams.
+When Gabby’s injured during training, she must choose to overcome the obstacles of her mind, body and heart to follow her dream to the 2012 Olympics.
 The production quality of THE GABBY DOUGLAS STORY is good with compelling, heartfelt performances and an inspiring message of faith, sacrifice, and perseverance.
 The movie has a number of heartfelt moments, with only minor, light questionable elements.
 Overall, THE GABBY DOUGLAS STORY has a strong moral worldview supported by some overt Christian references, including a prayer.
 THE GABBY DOUGLAS STORY is a heartfelt, historical, inspiring movie for the whole family.